movementbuff/LowSpecBHTest1/README.md

 - After replacing, Right click each file and Select "Properties".
 Ensure that "Read Only" is ticked/enabled.

 - Return to the Tiger folder ( %localappdata%\Tiger\ ) and open the "Settings" folder, then replace "DisplaySettings.json" and "GraphicsSettings.json".
-- Perform the same check as early to validate that Read Only is enabled on both files.
+- Perform the same check as you did before to verify that Read Only is enabled on both files.

 - Finally, Use RTSS to cap Frame Rate at 120, 125, 144, 165, 180, 200 or use the in-game Frame Limiter to prevent the framerate from spiking and dipping  (RTSS is strongly preferred.
 It is free and simple to use)
   I recommend testing each Frame Rate cap over several matches until you can decide on which is the most consistent during fights.